 - Educate & Evangelize: Companies with established, proven best practices and efficient processes should proactively share that information with their distribution, logistics, and shipping partners up and down the supply chain.
 Transparency and education can be critical to optimizing coordination between all clients and partners.

 It is crucial for all parties within a supply chain to work together to increase efficiency, help decrease disruption and cost, and mitigate ongoing industry challenges.
 This collaboration is imperative to keep a competitive advantage within the plastics industry.
-Watch the latest Fireside Chat here to learn more best practices.
+Watch this latest Fireside Chat on M. Holland’s YouTube Channel.
 For more information about the Fireside Chat series and to find out when the next episode will air, click here.

 If you enjoyed this article, please check out some additional posts

 Cultivating The Future Of Plastics Professionals